-Meek Mill's advice to Kanye West: 'Think before you speak'
+Meek Mill has advice for Kanye West

 (CNN)Meek Mill told CNN Tuesday that he has spoken to Kanye West and offered the Chicago rapper, who has been under fire from his fans for expressing support for President Donald Trump, some advice.

 "I talked to him myself," Mill told CNN ahead of his speech at the Innocence Project gala in New York City Tuesday night.
-"Just before you speak, think ten times before you speak ... make sure you're educated about the things you're speaking on and really addressing things in the proper way."
+"Just before you speak, think 10 times before you speak ... make sure you're educated about the things you're speaking on and really addressing things in the proper way."

 "I think he mean well," the Philadelphia rapper added, "but things just might be getting out of control.
 Sometimes I talk too fast myself, so who am I to judge?
 But you know, do what you need to do that makes you happy.
 We all got our own battles."